561546441/pi-naming/README.rst

 You can install, upgrade, uninstall ``pep8-naming`` with these commands::

-  $ pip install pep8-naming
+  $ pip install pi-naming
-  $ pip install --upgrade pep8-naming
+  $ pip install --upgrade pi-naming
-  $ pip uninstall pep8-naming
+  $ pip uninstall pi-naming

 Plugin for Flake8